Eqvaldi-deer/Odroid-go-advance-no-sd-card-fix/README.md

 ### number:2

 * Check rezistor number R25.
-(If its not there or its faulty then it will display NO SD card)
+(If its not there or its faulty then it will display NO SD card.)
 * The rezistor must be a 33R (R25) and is needed for sd detection.

 ![](SD.png)

 * Where C25 is located.
 * Its the left one.

+### Note on some PCBs its labled differently.
+(But should be in the same place.)

 ![](go2.png)